jojo-v-dongen/Aim-the-Click-game/README.md

 # Source code
 Source code is not available yet, if you would like to get the source code you can message me and I will instantly give it to you.

+# How to install?
+Download the .exe and follow the very simple instructions of the setup.
+It will automatically make a shortcut on your desktop and the files will be located in your program files.

+# How to uninstall?
+You can uninstall the program with all its files like any other program on your computer.
+If you type "uninstall" in the search bar there should be an uninstall application too.
+Else you can go to `Control Panel\Programs\Programs and Features` and uninstall it from there.

 # The goal of the game
 The goal of the game is to click as many targets (green buttons) within the chosen time and set a record.
 If you set a record you will automatically be asked for your name to put on the leaderboard.